Before we jump right in, tell us a little about yourself…

 The reason SDA exists and our vision for the future today is pretty similar to when I started in 2012: “to empower people and businesses to consciously be proactive to thrive today, tomorrow and beyond.”
 SDA’s vision, to quote it directly, is “built for growth and innovation in the next era of financial advice.
 We’re integral to clients’ lives and they know our passion is helping their health and wealth in harmony.”
 In other words, our highest priority is always our clients’ best interest.

-Shifting gears, SDA has a divorce component to it.
-How did that come about?
+Shifting gears, SDA Wealth Strategies has a sister firm, SDA Divorce Solutions.* How did that come about?

-I’ve added a niche to the focus of my practice- the financial matters surrounding marriage and divorce.
+I’ve added a niche to the focus of my work - the matters surrounding marriage and divorce.
 Having been through my own divorce I understand the struggles and hardships that may arise when a marriage is dissolved.
 As a parent with joint custody, I can relate to the sensitive issues and emotional struggles felt by all in these circumstances.
-I earned the designation Certified Divorce Financial Analyst (CDDA) to fully build out SDA Divorce Solutions.
+I earned the designation Certified Divorce Financial Analyst (CDDA) to fully build out SDA Divorce Solutions as a separate business.*

 Keeping with that, do you have any words of wisdom you try to live by that helps you in your business and with your clients?